Wisdom Teeth Removal in San Diego, La Jolla & Clairemont

 These symptoms often indicate that third molars don’t have enough room to grow, are erupting at an angle, or are becoming impacted.
 Identifying these early warning signs helps prevent infections, damage to nearby teeth, and more complex extractions later on.

-Risks and Recovery Time for Wisdom Teeth Removal
+Risks and Recovery Time After Wisdom Tooth Extraction

-Recovery Time is usually faster than expected, but patience is key.
-Most patients need 2 to 3 days of total downtime to manage swelling and rest.
-Like any minor surgery, wisdom tooth removal carries potential risks.
-The most common issue is a “dry socket,” which occurs if the protective blood clot is dislodged by smoking or using straws too soon.
-However, these risks are minimized significantly by choosing an experienced surgeon and strictly following your post-operative instructions.
+Recovery time is usually quicker than expected, but patience is key.
+Most patients require 2 to 3 days of complete rest to manage swelling and rest.
+As with any minor surgery, wisdom tooth extraction carries potential risks.
+The most common problem is dry socket, which occurs when the protective blood clot is dislodged by smoking or using a straw too soon.
+However, these risks are significantly minimized at Soft Touch Dental by following the post operative instructions carefully.

 Risks and Recovery Time for Wisdom Teeth Extraction